cepinos/notes/README.md

 Scope of this project:

 - Support Linux, OSX, and Windows.
-- Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
 - Ready for distribution installers of your app for all three operating systems.

 # Quick start